ConsumerDataStandardsAustralia/standards/swagger-gen/cds_telco.md

 `POST /telco/accounts/transactions`

-Obtain transactions for a specified set of accounts
+Obtain transactions for a specified set of accounts.

 > Body parameter